Nootuff/API_Pokedex/README.md

 # API_Pokedex

 Fully functioning digital Pokedex built using Node.js, Axios API and [the Pokémon API](https://pokeapi.co/).
+From start to finish, this project took around 2 weeks to complete.

 ## Features